-Simple accommodations (single occupancy in most cases) and all meals will be included.
+Simple accommodations and all meals will be included.

 Details on what to bring will be sent upon registration.

-Closes on Friday by 3pm after camp clean-up.
+Closes on Sunday by 2pm after lunch and camp clean-up.

-Rev. Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest
+Tim Burnett, Lead Teacher: Executive Director and Guiding Instructor at Mindfulness Northwest.

-Beth Glosten, Assistant Teacher: Certified Mindfulness Teacher through the Mindfulness Northwest Teacher Training Program.
+Beth Glosten, MD, Certified Mindfulness Teacher through the Mindfulness Northwest Teacher Training Program.

 This beautiful campground maintained by the Community of Christ at the east end of Samish Island (accessible by road) offers stunning views, deep quiet, and simple accommodations.